simul/simul.github.io/unrealengine/Troubleshooting.md

 The following should no longer be used in trueSKY for UE4, either due to deprecation or partial implementation:

-TrueSkySequenceActor's Downscale Factor setting is deprecated: use Maximum Resolution instead.
+trueSKYSequenceActor's Downscale Factor setting is deprecated: use Maximum Resolution instead.

 Any function calls to modify cloud keyframes(GetKeyframeValue and SetKeyframeValue) should not use the following name string arguments: